vovaekb/age_prediction_cnn/README.md

 ## Model training modes for age
 ### Classification mode
-In classification mode chosen predictor builds a AGE vector represented as a histogram of a normal probability around the age value with deviation 5 years.
+Unlike regular image classification age prediction should not be strictly discriminative.
+In this case soft decision making can be applied through predicting histogram of normal probability around the age value.
+Here we build a AGE vector represented as a histogram of a normal probability with mean in the age value with deviation 5 years.
+This is inspired by image aesthetics quantification problem.

 ![](_readme/images/age_vector.png)

+We have no statistic data about ages so AGE vectors were generated manually.
+For generating AGE vectors we used method build_age_vector() in script utils.py locating in folder facematch/age_prediction/utils.

+In the CNN model output layer is represented by a fully connected layer with 100 nodes and softmax activation.

 As loss and accuracy metrics [Earth mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) and [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error) are used respectively.
+Earth mover's distance measures the histogram similarity.

+To run training in age classification mode use command:

+    python train_model.py --type classification <options>

+To run loading model from file and predicting age:

+    python train_model.py --type classification <options> --load True

+### Range classification mode
+We also predict a range the age belongs to from following ranges: 0-5,5-10,10-15,15-20,20-25,25-30,...,75-80,80+.
+Here we use regular classification model where each class is represented by an age range.

+To run training in age classification mode use command:

+    python train_model.py --type classification --range_mode True <options>

+To run loading model from file and predicting age use command with option --load True.

 ### Regression mode
 In regression mode chosen predictor outputs single floating point value in range 0 to 1.0 representing age.
 [Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is used as loss.
+In regression model output layer is represented by a fully connected layer with the only node and linear activation.

+We applied scaling target age values to range [0, 1] and multiplying predictions by 100 when presenting results to user as it gives better accuracy results.

+To run training in age classification mode use command:

+    python train_model.py --type regression <options>

+To run loading model from file and predicting age use command with option --load True.

 ## Gender classification
 We also apply gender classification of a person on image.
-You can include this option using parameter --gender.
+You can include this option using parameter --predict_gender:

+    python train_model.py --type <model_type> <options> --predict_gender True

+To run loading model from file and predicting age and gender use command with option --load True.

 ## Datasets
 This project uses this dataset to train the prediction model: